 Abstract

 Long-distance insular dispersal is associated with divergence and speciation because of founder effects and strong genetic drift.
 The cotton tribe (Gossypieae) has experienced multiple trans-oceanic dispersals, generating an aggregate geographic range that encompasses much of the tropics and subtropics world-wide.
 Two genera in the Gossypieae, Kokia and Gossypioides, exhibit a remarkable geographic disjunction, being restricted to the Hawaiian Islands and Madagascar/East Africa, respectively.
 We assembled de novo genome sequences to address questions regarding the age of divergence of these two genera from each other and from their sister-group, Gossypium, and processes of genome evolution that have led to genome downsizing.
-Using 13,000 gene orthologs and synonymous substitution rates, we show that the two disjuncts last shared a common ancestor about 5 MYA, about have as long as their divergence from the cotton genus.
+Using 13,000 gene orthologs and synonymous substitution rates, we show that the two disjuncts last shared a common ancestor about 5 MYA, about half as long as their divergence from the cotton genus.
 We report relative stasis in the transposable element fraction.
 In comparison to Gossypium, there is loss of approximately 30% of the gene content in the two disjunct genera and a history of genome-wide accumulation of deletions.
 The genomic analyses presented here elucidate genomic consequences of the demographic and biogeographic history of these closest relatives of Gossypium, enhancing their value as phylogenetic outgroups.

 Introduction